-Looking for some Sentinel league start builds in Path Of Exile?
-Patch 3.18 is upon us, and with it the new Sentinel league for Path Of Exile.
+Looking for a Kalandra league start build in Path Of Exile?
+Patch 3.19 is upon us, and with it the new Lake Of Kalandra expansion and Kalandra league for Path Of Exile.
 Each new league brings new content, a fresh trade economy, and a progression reset.
 The vast majority of players start fresh with every league launch rather than playing in the evergreen Standard league.
 If you want to get in on the fun, you’ll need a plan for your new character.
 That’s no easy task in Path Of Exile, so we’re here to help you get the ball rolling on your league starter build.

-The best league starter builds for Path Of Exile Sentinel League (3.18)
+The best league starter builds for Path Of Exile Kalandra League (3.19)

 - How to pick a league starter

 - Spark Inquisitor

 - Ice Trap/Explosive Trap Saboteur

 How to pick a league starter build in Path Of Exile

 Before deciding on a build, consider your goals for the new league.
 Are you a veteran looking to farm uber pinnacle bosses?
 Look for proven builds with significant scaling like Lightning Strike.
 Do you prefer blasting hoards of monsters and flying through maps?
 You will love Poisonous Concoction.
 Are you a hardcore player who needs to prioritize defense?
 Inquisitor, Champion, and Trickster builds reign supreme.